andreehrlich/cultural_history_map_of_chicago/README.md

 # TODO
+- Why don't some dots show?
+(Check addresses and maybe need to add 'chicago, Il' to the missing ones)
+- Remove Duplicate Entries (keep latest entry)
+- Make map bigger, make dots bigger
 - Email class and ensure everyone has submitted and approves of their site display
-- Remove Duplicate Entries (keep latest entry)
 - Add Images from Google Drive
 - Fix Lat/Long Mixup and then recalculate projection